 Welcome to Living Tree Poetry, and the writings of New Zealand poet Ana Lisa de Jong.
 Ana Lisa is author of the ‘Poetry for the Soul’ series, including ‘Songs in the Night’, ‘Hope Springs’ and ‘Seeking the Light’.
-Ana Lisa’s latest volume ‘Heart Psalms’ was released in December 2018, and makes up the first volume in her new ‘Poetry of the Heart’ series.
+Of Ana Lisa’s latest volumes ‘Heart Psalms’ was released in December 2018, and ‘Gifted’ in November 2019.

 “My Life is a tree, yoke fellow of the earth; pledged by roots too deep for remembrance.
 To stand hard against the storm.
 To fill my place.
 (But high in the branches of my green tree there is a wild bird singing: wing-free are the wings of my bird: